HeavyDC/paopaotraining/README.md

-# Neo Geo Training Mode #
+# Pao Pao Training Mode #

 ## Getting Started ###
-Neo Geo Training Mode (NTM) is a tool on top of Fightcade witch gives you Dummy control and record/play features for Garou Mark Of The Wolves.
+Pao Pao Training Mode is a tool on top of Fightcade witch gives you Dummy control and record/play features for Garou Mark Of The Wolves.

 ### Prerequisites ###
 * Install [python 3.7](https://www.python.org/ftp/python/3.7.3/python-3.7.3.exe)